xeokit/xeopy/README.md

-# xeopy = Xeokit + Python (Work in progress project)
+# xeopy = xeokit + Python (Work in progress project)

 ## Description

-xeopy is a library which allows to create Xeokit scenes using Python.
+xeopy is a library which allows to create xeokit scenes using Python.

 xeopy is fully written in Python.

 It is currently a proof-of-concept prototype.

-Xeokit itself is a web programming toolkit for AEC graphics.
+xeokit itself is a web programming toolkit for AEC graphics.
 Find more here: https://xeokit.io/

 ## Features